dhanisetiaji/monorepo-go-next/README.md

-# Monorepo Project
+# Boilerplate Monorepo Project

-A modern monorepo setup with Go backend (JWT Auth + PostgreSQL) and Next.js frontend using Turborepo for efficient development and deployment.
+A modern boilerplate monorepo setup with Go backend (JWT Auth + PostgreSQL) and Next.js frontend using Turborepo for efficient development and deployment.

 ## Project Structure